The story of Aaron Rodgers vs. 49ers, from fandom to snub from the NFL Draft to the playoffs

 San Francisco and Green Bay met on November 24 in a highly anticipated "Sunday Night Football,quot; showdown.
 The 49ers were 9-1, and the Packers were 8-2.

 Green Bay did not do well.
-San Francisco jumped to a 23-0 lead at halftime in a 37-8 blowout.
-Rodgers finished 20 of 33 passes for 104 yards and a touchdown, the second lowest yard total of his career at a start he didn't give up due to an injury.
+San Francisco jumped to a 23-0 lead at halftime in a 37-8 recess.
+Rodgers finished 20 of 33 passes for 104 yards and a touchdown, the second lowest total of yards in his career at a start he didn't give up due to an injury.

 The good news for Rodgers?
 Green Bay has not lost since then.
-The Packers won five consecutive regular season games to close 2019, and Rodgers led them to a 28-23 victory against the Seahawks in the NFC division playoff round.
+The Packers won five consecutive games of the regular season to close 2019, and Rodgers led them to a 28-23 victory against the Seahawks in the NFC playoff division round.

 Brett Favre was more successful against the 49ers